 “If our demands were rolled out across the economy it would be women who predominantly benefit, because it is women who suffer the worst pay and conditions no matter which industry you look at,” said striking Crouch End Picturehouse worker Holly Thicknes.

 “In the cinema world, everyone rightly talks about Harvey Weinstein and his crimes, but gendered exploitation in the film industry goes far beyond that.
 As cinema workers, we know that we need a movement that can fight the rich and powerful, who maintain their status through exploiting the most vulnerable groups in our communities.”

 A picket will be held outside Soho’s Picturehouse Central on Thursday evening, where hundreds are expected to attend.

 Joana Ramiro is a reporter for Left Foot Forward.
 She can be found on Twitter here.

 Picture credit: Marc CowanLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.